International status and usage of the euro: Pegged currencies

 Currently, there are several currencies pegged to the euro, some with fluctuation bands around a central rate and others with no fluctuations allowed around the central rate.
 This can be seen as a safety measure, especially for currencies of areas with weak economies.
 The euro is seen as a stable currency, i.e., there are no dramatic appreciations or depreciations of its value that might suddenly damage the economy or harm trade.
 Thus it provides security to traders and people holding that currency.

+As part of ERM II, the Bulgarian lev has a fluctuation band of ±15%.
+The Danish krone, however, has committed to a tighter fluctuation band of ±2.25%.

+Of the rest of the listed currencies, the Bosnia and Herzegovina convertible mark maintains a fixed exchange rate through the currency board system; the Central African CFA franc, the West African CFA franc, the CFP franc, the Cape Verdean escudo, the Comorian franc, and the São Tomé and Príncipe dobra maintain a conventional fixed exchange rate; the Macedonian denar uses a stabilized arrangement; and the Moroccan dirham is pegged to the euro through a basket of currencies.
+Other countries that, as of December 2023, have exchange rate regimes linked to the euro are Romania, Serbia, Singapore, Botswana, Tunisia, Samoa, Fiji, Libya, Kuwait, Syria, China and Vanuatu.

+Since 2005, stamps issued by the Sovereign Military Order of Malta have been denominated in euros, although the Order's official currency remains the Maltese scudo.
+The Maltese scudo itself is pegged to the euro and is only recognised as legal tender within the Order.

 In 2011, the Swiss franc was rapidly appreciating against the euro, harming its exports to the eurozone.
 In response, Switzerland implemented a cap to the Swiss franc's value.
 This was not so much a peg, as they were merely limiting its highest value and not its lowest.

-The Bulgarian lev is pegged to the euro through a currency board.
-As part of ERM II, the currencies have a fluctuation band of ±15%.
-Denmark, however, has committed to a tighter fluctuation band of 2.25%.

-Convertible mark is the currency of Bosnia and Herzegovina and it was fixed to 1 German mark when it was introduced on the basis of the Dayton agreement; consequently after introduction of the euro, the Convertible mark uses the German-mark-to-euro rate at 1.95583 BAM per euro.

-Since 2005, stamps issued by the Sovereign Military Order of Malta have been denominated in euros, although the Order's official currency remains the Maltese scudo.
-The Maltese scudo itself is pegged to the euro and is only recognised as legal tender within the Order.
+In 2015, Switzerland announced that it was going to scrap its currency peg to the euro.